JeffreyyyyO/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ### 6. Documentation

-I learned that documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.
+Documenting commands, configuration, screenshots, problems, and solutions is an important part of a professional cybersecurity project.

 ---